Suzanna-Linn/slua/docs/moving-if-and-loops.md

 	ll.OwnerSay(`index {i} is {vegetables[i]}`)
 end</code></pre>

-Since reading a table is something that we do often, there is a function to do it: ipairs():
+Since reading a table is something that is done often, there is a function to do it: ipairs():
 <pre class="language-slua"><code class="language-slua">local vegetables = {"Carrot", "Tomato", "Potato", "Onion", "Lettuce"}
 for i, veggie in ipairs(vegetables) do
 	ll.OwnerSay(`index {i} is {veggie}`)